dubeypranav4/personal-blog/_posts/2025-09-15-my-experience-with-water-only-fasting.md

 - intense craving for food and lightheadednes, which went away after electrolytes.
 - thought about breaking the fast seeing my roomate eat
 - thinking about lots if food which i want to eat.
+- started taking 1/2 tsp baking soda as well.

+### Tuesday, 16 September 2025 (Day 5)
+- woke up feeling alright. not good not bad.
+- went to gym for a light workout.
+- feeling energetic after the workout after drinking electrolytes.